 Are bonds a good investment?

 However, that doesn’t mean bonds are necessarily a bad investment.
 Bonds also tend to be less volatile than stocks, which means they can help smooth the ride of a bumpy stock market.
-Stocks have outperformed bonds over time, but if encountering dips in the stock market could cause you to sell your investments, bonds will help make those dips less pronounced.
+Stocks have outperformed bonds over time, but if dips in the stock market could cause you to sell your investments, bonds will help make those dips less pronounced on your portfolio overall.

 The common wisdom is to add more bonds to your portfolio as you inch closer to retirement.
 In doing so, you reduce your risk over time, locking in a comfortable, financially secure retirement.